TRASE: Tracking-free 4D Segmentation and Editing: Training Implementation Details

 \section{Training Implementation Details}

 We implement the whole pipeline in PyTorch \cite{paszke2019pytorch}.
 We reuse the codebase from Deformable-3DGS \cite{yang2024deformable} and extend the differential Gaussian rasterization pipeline to render the Gaussian features similar to \cite{ye2023gaussian}.
-In the following, we introduce the detailed training setup for different datasets.
+In the following sections, we present the detailed training and evaluation setup for various datasets.